 A man dressed as the Joker for Halloween walks past police officers on October 31.

-Pro-democracy activist Joshua Wong (2nd L) and Kelvin Lam (2nd R) shout slogans as they meet the media outside the Legislative Council (LegCo) in Hong Kong on October 29, 2019, after Wong was barred from standing in an upcoming local election.
-Wong was barred on October 29 from standing in an upcoming local election, after months of huge and frequently violent protests in the city.
+Pro-democracy activist Joshua Wong (second from left) and Kelvin Lam (second from right) shout slogans as they meet the media outside the Legislative Council (LegCo) in Hong Kong on October 29, 2019, after Wong was barred from standing in an upcoming local election.

-A protestor throws a tear gas canister on October 27 in Hong Kong.
+A protester throws a tear gas canister on October 27 in Hong Kong.

 A couple wearing Guy Fawkes masks watch a rally at Chater Garden in Hong Kong on October 26.